approov/quickstart-cloudflare_approov-worker/README.md

 See [Raw Account Secret Key](https://approov.io/docs/latest/approov-usage-documentation/#raw-account-secret-key) for more information.

-## Setting up an Approov Gateway in Cloudflare
+## Setting up Approov Verification in Cloudflare

 ### 0. Setup Your Approov and Cloudflare Environments